wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 **PRE-REQUISITE STEPS MENTIONED IN THE DEMOS BELOW:**

-Before you do anything, create a VPC in the region you are deploying your machines to called "adt-vpc" with a subnet of "10.0.1.0/24".
+Before you do anything, create a VPC in the gb-lon region called "adt-vpc" with a subnet of "10.0.1.0/24".
 The VPC create screen for my requirements looks like:

 ![](images/adt-vpc.png "ADT-VPC image")